open5e/open5e/source/monsters/tome-of-beasts/M/monolith-champion.rst

 champion that scores a successful hit with its greatsword can try to force the substitution of the target with a shadow double.
-The target must succeed at a DC 14 Charisma saving throw or become invisible, silent, and paralyzed, while an illusory version of itself remains visible and audible—and under the monolith champion’s control, shouting for a retreat or the like.
+The target must succeed at a DC 14 Charisma saving throw or become :ref:`srd:invisible`, silent, and :ref:`srd:paralyzed`, while an illusory version of itself remains visible and audible—and under the monolith champion’s control, shouting for a retreat or the like.
 Outside fey locales, this ability does not function.